 Section 5: Using Android Studio to create and load an Android APK

-Android Studio is now the offical IDE for Android development.
-We will use Android Studio to generate an APK for the cordova HelloWorld application and then load it onto an Android phone that we connect to our computer.
+Android Studio is now the official IDE for Android development.
+We will use Android Studio to generate an APK for the Cordova HelloWorld application and then load it onto an Android phone.

 5.1 Starting Android Studio for the first time

 Our first step is to run Android Studio.
 In windows 8.1 go to the start screen and type “Android Studio” and select Android Studio to start the application.
 You should see a loading screen as below:

 After the application loads, you should see a dialog that comes up titled “Complete Installation”.
 You have a choice to import existing settings from a previous install, or not to import since there is no previous version of Studio loaded.
 Since I have not loaded Android Studio before, I will select to not import anything and click OK.

 You will again see the start screen for Android Studio with a loading bar filling up.
 You may need to allow access to the executable for Windows Firewall.
 You will then be asked to select a UI theme for Android Studio.
 Select whichever one makes you happy and click next.